-We expect net claims incurred to increase by 6.3% in 2017, due to multitude of large nat cat events in the second half of the year.
-Keeping the loss ratio slightly below 60% in the further period, we estimated 6Y CAGR of roughly 2% between 2016 and 2022.
-Considering synergies from the merger of EU-based subsidiaries of EUR 2.2m in 2017, EUR 4.4m in 2018 and EUR 6.0m in 2019 and every future year, we estimate operating expenses will grow following the business development, but to a somewhat lower extent.
-Having said that, we projected operating expenses to increase by CAGR 0.7%.
+We expect net claims incurred to increase by 6.1% in 2017, due to a multitude loss events during the year.
+Keeping the loss ratio slightly below 60% in the further period, we estimated 5Y CAGR of roughly 1.6% between 2017 and 2022.
+Considering synergies from the merger of EU-based subsidiaries of EUR 2.2m in 2017, EUR 4.4m in 2018 and EUR 6.0m in 2019 and every future year, we estimate operating expenses growing with business development, but to a somewhat lower extent.
+Having said that, we projected operating expenses to increase by a CAGR of 0.8%.
 Note that positive effects also come from higher economies of scale in the period.